 Shopping for a bed online can reveal hidden gems you can pick up for a lower price than you’d expect.
 In this guide, we’ll share what we believe to be the best mattresses under $200.

 Keep in mind that you can still get a decent mattress for under $200, but you’ll sacrifice some fancier features, and you may need to limit yourself to certain sizes.
 Also, these mattresses may not last as long as ones that are more traditionally priced.
-If you’re just looking for quality product to sleep on for a few years, as opposed to ten or more, we think you’ll be satisfied with the mattresses we recommend.
+If you’re just looking for a quality product to sleep on for a few years, as opposed to ten or more, we think you’ll be satisfied with the mattresses we recommend.